tangrams/blocks/README.md

 #### [points-cross](http://tangrams.github.io/blocks/#points-cross) <a href="https://github.com/tangrams/blocks/blob/gh-pages/points/cross.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

-Draws a '+' shape in each point
+Draws a '+' shape in each point.
+To learn more about shapes on shaders read [this chapter from The Nook of Shader](http://thebookofshaders.com/07/)